left-curve/left-curve/quint/tree_manipulation.md

 The Quint version has a lot of similarities to Rust.
 Here are the differences:
 - Rust has a statement if with a mutation inside it.
 In Quint, we assign the new value to `tree_1`, and add an `else` branch that returns the unmodified tree.
 We use `tree_1` everywhere after this.
 - We call `pre_compute_apply_at` to prepare for the recursion from calling `apply_at`
-- `memo`, the result from the precomputation, is given to `apply_at` so it uses it instead of doing recursion.
+- `memo`, the result from the pre-computation, is given to `apply_at` so it uses it instead of doing recursion.
 - The result obtained from `apply_at` includes mutations to be made to the tree (`nodes_to_add` and `orphans_to_add`).
 We produce a new tree (`new_tree`) with those changes applied.
 - Now, we just need to match, in a less powerful but similar pattern matching.
 - While Rust returns an outcome, Quint actually returns a tree.
 There are no verification goals for the outcome, so we ignore it.
 We need to return the tree since there is no storage to fetch the tree from.